If you’re looking for the best things to do in Savannah, Georgia, to make your trip the most memorable, you’ve come to the right place!

 Explore the Nature Tails

-To see those iconic Savannah mossy oaks, go explore Fort McAllister along the banks of the Ogeechee River and take in 4.3 miles of mossy live oaks as old as the days of the Confederacy.
+To see the iconic mossy oaks, go explore Fort McAllister along the banks of the Ogeechee River and take in 4.3 miles of mossy live oaks as old as the days of the Confederacy.

 The mix of past and present makes this trail one to remember.